skalenetwork/smile/README.md

 **Turn your SIM card into a x402 crypto wallet.
 No applets.
 No passwords.
 No KYC.**

-SMILE is a breakthrough protocol that derivesx x402 wallets directly from SIM cards, using open standards, 2G-5G telecom APIs, and the trusted cryptography already built into mobile networks.
+SMILE is a breakthrough protocol that derives x402 wallets directly from SIM cards, using open standards, 2G-5G telecom APIs, and the trusted cryptography already built into mobile networks.

 Every SIM card already belongs to the world’s largest identity network.